gogetit93/hello-world/README.md

 # hello-world
-Program to show hello world in the console
+Program code, which show hello world in the console